christianhelle/christianhelle.github.io/_posts/2023/2023-03-09-extending-vsmac.md

 You need to restart [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac?WT.mc_id=DT-MVP-5004822) at this point before you can see our new extension under the **Edit** menu

 ![](/assets/images/extending-vsmac-edit-menu.png)

+I hope you found this useful and get inspired to start building extensions of your own